 [Estimated time: 5 min]

 When it comes to ideas for using Remind with your classes, the sky’s the limit.
-As other teachers can share, you can do a lot with the 600 characters that come with the Remind plan.
+As other teachers can share, you can do a lot with the 600 characters that come with Remind Hub.

 Sending messages is the best way to discover all the features you can use, but if you’re strapped for time, we recommend starting with these three: